 While you might think you need to form an LLC, an S-Corp might be the best option for solo freelancers.
 With an LLC, you pay yourself a salary while any extra income is held up in the business.
 This is not an ideal setup for solo freelancers who aren’t looking to hire employees.

 With an S-Corp, you won’t get double-taxed (for corporate and dividend earnings) and you can withdraw money at your discretion in the form of dividends.
-Basically, you can still operate the same way you did as a sole-proprietor, but with some tax perks and legal protection.
+Basically, you can still operate the same way you did as a sole proprietor, but with added tax benefits and legal protection.

 Using Legal Contracts